Difference of convex algorithms for bilevel programs with applications in hyperparameter selection: Introduction

 Unfortunately, due to the value function constraint, (VP) violates the usual constraint qualification such as the nonsmooth Mangasarian Fromovitz constraint qualification (MFCQ) at each feasible point, see \cite[Proposition 3.2]{ye1995} for the smooth case and Proposition \ref{Prop4.3} for the nonsmooth case.
 It is well-known that convergence of the difference of convex algorithm (DCA) is only guaranteed under constraint qualifications such as the extended MFCQ, which is MFCQ extended to infeasible points; see, e.g., \cite{le2014dc}.
 To deal with this issue, we consider the following approximate bilevel program

 for some $\epsilon>0$.
 Such a relaxation strategy has been used for example in \cite{LinXuYe} based with the reasoning that in numerical algorithms one usually obtain an inexact optimal solution anyway and the solutions of $({\rm VP})_{\epsilon}$ approximate a solution of the original bilevel program (VP) as $\epsilon$ approaches zero.
 In this paper we will show that EMFCQ holds for problem $({\rm VP})_{\epsilon}$ when $\epsilon>0$ automatically.
 Hence we propose to solve problem $({\rm VP})_{\epsilon}$ with $\epsilon\geq 0$.
-When $\epsilon>0$, the convergence of our algorithm is guaranteed and when $\epsilon=0$, the convergence is not guaranteed but it could still converge if the penalty parameter sequence is bounded.
+When $\epsilon>0$, the convergence of our algorithm to stationary points is guaranteed and when $\epsilon=0$, the convergence is not guaranteed but it could still converge if the penalty parameter sequence is bounded.

-Using DCA approach, at each iteration point $(x^k,y^k)$, one linearises the concave part of the function, i.e., the functions $F_2(x,y), v(x)$ by using an element of the subdifferentials $\partial F_2(x^k,y^k), \partial v(x^k)$ and solve a resulting convex subproblem.
+Using DCA approach, at each iterate point $(x^k,y^k)$, one linearises the concave part of the function, i.e., the functions $F_2(x,y), v(x)$ by using an element of the subdifferentials $\partial F_2(x^k,y^k), \partial v(x^k)$ and solve a resulting convex subproblem.
 The value function is an implicit function.
-How do we obtain an element of the subgradient $\partial v(x^k)$?
-At current iteration $x^k$, assuming we can solve the lower level problem $(P_{x^k})$ with a global minimizer $\tilde{y}^k$ and a corresponding Karush-Kuhn-Tucker (KKT) multiplier denoted by $\gamma^k$.
+How do we obtain an element of the subdifferential $\partial v(x^k)$?
+At current iterate $x^k$, assuming we can solve the lower level problem $(P_{x^k})$ with a global minimizer $\tilde{y}^k$ and a corresponding Karush-Kuhn-Tucker (KKT) multiplier denoted by $\gamma^k$.
 Suppose that the following partial derivative formula holds: